outpaddling/LPJS/README.md

 ## Description

-Most clusters consist of a few or many dedicated rack-mounted computers linked together with a private high-speed network, to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic they generate from the broader organizational network.
+Most __clusters__ consist of a few or many dedicated rack-mounted computers linked together with a private high-speed network, to maximize the speed of data exchange between the nodes, and to isolate the heavy traffic they generate from the broader organizational (company, campus, etc.) network.
 Cluster nodes typically have shared access to file servers (A.K.A.
 I/O nodes) using NFS or similar services.

-Grids are similar to clusters, but usually consist of more loosely coupled, non-dedicated machines over a wider area, such as desktop computers that may not even be on the same site.
+__Grids__ are similar to clusters, but usually consist of more loosely coupled, non-dedicated machines over a wider area, such as desktop computers that may not even be on the same site.
 They usually do not have a dedicated network or access to a common file server.
+Hence, they compete with non-grid usage of the organizational network, and are not suitable for parallel applications that generate large amounts of network traffic, e.g. MPI (Message Passing Interface) programs.

-In both clusters and grids, there are multiple "compute nodes", which actually run the programs, and a "head node", dedicated to keeping track of available CPU cores and memory on the compute nodes, and dispatching jobs from a queue when possible.
+In both clusters and grids, there are multiple "compute nodes", which actually run the computational programs, and a "head node", dedicated to keeping track of available CPU cores and memory on the compute nodes, and dispatching jobs from a queue when possible.